hiero-ledger/hiero-json-rpc-relay/k6/README.md

 ## Stress Test

-The stress test simulates realistic traffic patterns using 90 days of production data.
-Virtual users (VUs) are distributed across endpoints to reflect actual usage proportions.
+The stress test uses a rate-based approach with the [constant-arrival-rate](https://grafana.com/docs/k6/latest/using-k6/scenarios/executors/constant-arrival-rate/) executor to simulate realistic traffic patterns, based on 90 days of production data.
+A global requests-per-second (RPS) budget is distributed across endpoints according to their real-world usage proportions, providing an accurate simulation of production traffic.

 ### Prerequisites